DevExpress/testcafe/CONTRIBUTING.md

     > If you run into dependency errors during a build, check that you have appropriate versions of dependencies installed.
 Clone TestCafe repository into an empty directory (or delete the `node_modules` directory) and install the dependencies.

-9. Add regression tests to appropriate sections if you are fixing a bug.
+7. Add regression tests to appropriate sections if you are fixing a bug.
 To find these sections, search for `Regression` in the code.

-    Add unit and/or functional tests if you are developing new functionality.
+    For new functionality, add unit and/or functional tests.

-10. Fetch upstream changes and rebase your branch onto `master`.
+8. Fetch upstream changes and rebase your branch onto `master`.

-11. Before you submit a pull request, run tests to ensure that everything works.
+9. Before you submit a pull request, run tests to check that everything works.

     ```sh
     gulp test-server